MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/cmg/setup-cloud-management-gateway.md

     > [!NOTE]
     > In version 2006 and earlier, you don't have this choice.
 All deployments use the **cloud service (classic)** method.

+    - **Virtual machine scale set**

+        - Starting in version 2107, this option is the recommended deployment method.<!-- 8959690 --> Even if you have an existing CMG deployed with the cloud service (classic) method, deploy new CMG instances as a virtual machine scale set.

-    - **Virtual machine scale set**: Starting in version 2010, you have to enable this pre-release feature to see it.
-It's currently intended for customers with a Cloud Solution Provider (CSP) subscription.
+        - In versions 2010 and 2103, you have to enable this pre-release feature to see it.
+In these releases, it's only intended for customers with a Cloud Solution Provider (CSP) subscription.
 If you already deployed a CMG with the **cloud service (classic)** method, this option is unavailable.
-For more information, see [Topology design: Virtual machine scale sets](plan-cloud-management-gateway.md#virtual-machine-scale-sets).
+For more information, see [Plan for CMG: Virtual machine scale sets](plan-cloud-management-gateway.md#virtual-machine-scale-sets).

+    - **Cloud service (classic)**

-    - **Cloud service (classic)**: In version 2010, most customers should use this deployment method.
+        - In versions 2010 and 2103, most customers should use this deployment method.
+Use this option.

+        - In version 2107 and later, only use this option if you can't deploy with a virtual machine scale set due to one of the [limitations](plan-cloud-management-gateway.md#limitations-with-versions-2107).

 1. Select **Sign in**.
 Authenticate with an Azure **Subscription Owner** account.
 The wizard automatically populates the remaining fields from the information stored during the Azure AD integration prerequisite.
 If you own multiple subscriptions, select the **Subscription ID** of the subscription you want to use.